UMN-Kernel-Object/ukoos/doc/tutorials/flashing-duo-s.md

 Make sure to set the mode of the network interface to `Link-Local`

-You can now send the kernel over tftp with the following command:
+You can now send the kernel over TFTP with the following command:

 ```
-tftp -p -l <path to built kernel.elf> <board's linklocal IP>
+tftp -p -l <path to built kernel.elf> <board's link-local IP>
 ```

 ## Troubleshooting